 As a result of his many visits to Amsterdam, the closely located Albert Cuyp market forms no secrets anymore to Numa and also at different places in and around town, the young chef knows where to find the best products available.

-Restaurant Arles has four beautiful spaces: the salon, the cave, the serre – and for when the weather allows it – a beautiful patio.
+Restaurant Arles has three beautiful spaces: the salon, the cave and the veranda.
 Each area has its own character and intimacy.
 The materials used in Arles’ design are warm and modern.
 An important element in the ambiance forms the attractive art collection with art and photography, inspired by the city of Arles.